Network Service Degradation in TXL

 How was this possible?
 (Technical Root Cause)

-The maintenance took place in Topology 2 of 2 in the affected cluster.
+The network maintenance took place in Topology 2 of 2 in the affected cluster.
 During the maintenance, Topology 2 of 2 was disabled as planned.
 At this point, the Multicast Forwarding Table (MFT) capacity across all switches in Topology 1 was already strained due to saturation from IPoIB multicast groups.
 Due to this, Topology 1 was already operating in a vulnerable state.

 Topology 1 of 2 then suffered a critical gateway overload, initiated by a link flap on a switch which flooded the InfiniBand control plane with alerts, triggering a fabric resweep - an automated self-healing mechanism aiming to reset the network map.
 Because the MFT was already at capacity, the reprogramming required for the reset failed.
 The resulting surge of unsuccessful route updates overwhelmed the management layer, causing BGP sessions to drop and ultimately severing connectivity for hosts in the affected cluster.